nativescript-vue/nativescript-vue.org/content/docs/en/elements/action-bar/action-bar.md

 ---
 title: ActionBar
 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_action_bar_.actionbar
-contributors: [rigor789, eddyverbruggen]
+contributors: [rigor789, eddyverbruggen, ikoevska]
 ---

-The ActionBar component is a NativeScript abstraction for the Android ActionBar and iOS NavigationBar.
+`<ActionBar>` is a UI component that provides a toolbar at the top of the activity window.
+This is the NativeScript abstraction for the Android [app bar](https://developer.android.com/training/appbar/) and the iOS [navigation bar](https://developer.apple.com/design/human-interface-guidelines/ios/bars/navigation-bars/).

 ---